pumpncode/ai-flags/static/setups/openai-text-davinci-003/openai-code-davinci-002/1/2/btn/description.md

-The national flag of Bhutan is a rectangular shaped flag with two equal horizontal bands; the upper band is yellow and the lower is orange with a black and white dragon symbol in the center.
-The aspect ratio is 2:3.
+The national flag of Bhutan is rectangular in shape with a ratio of three to two (3:2).
+The top half of the flag is orange-red with a black and white dragon facing left to right.
+The bottom half of the flag is divided into two portions with a white line in the middle: the portion on the left is yellow and the one on the right is orange-red.